adobe/genstudio-extensibility-examples/genstudio-translation-extension/README.md

 # GenStudio Translation Extension App

 This is a sample extension for the Translation extension point in Adobe GenStudio for Performance Marketing.
 It uses Azure OpenAI models to provide translations for experiences within GenStudio.
+If you have an Azure OpenAI subscription, you can plug in the below parameters into your .env to use it directly.

+- AZURE_OPENAI_API_KEY
+- AZURE_OPENAI_ENDPOINT
+- AZURE_OPENAI_DEPLOYMENT_NAME
+- AZURE_OPENAI_API_VERSION

 Translation is a backend-only extension, which consists of only I/O actions (no UI components).